basma-aljashi/basma-aljashi/README.md

 Designed a To-Be enterprise architecture using TOGAF and ArchiMate across 11 departments, with Apache Spark analytics to support strategic alignment.

+Selected among outstanding students to present the project and its findings.

 ### Jada30 Hackathon | 1st Place
 August 2025